SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Swift provides two different ways to define flexible, reusable constructs to use as the building blocks of your code.
-These are known as *classes* and *structures*.
+These are known as :newTerm:`classes` and :newTerm:`structures`.

 Classes and structures have many things in common in Swift.
 Both can:

-* declare *properties* to store values
+* declare :newTerm:`properties` to store values
-* define *methods* to provide functionality
+* define :newTerm:`methods` to provide functionality
-* define *initializers* to set up their initial state
+* define :newTerm:`initializers` to set up their initial state
-* conform to *protocols* to provide standard functionality of a certain type, and
+* conform to :newTerm:`protocols` to provide standard functionality of a certain type, and
-* be *extended* to expand their functionality beyond a default implementation
+* be :newTerm:`extended` to expand their functionality beyond a default implementation

 (Protocols and extensions are covered in detail in :doc:`ProtocolsAndExtensions`.)

 In addition, classes have several capabilities that structures do not:

-* *inheritance*, which enables one class to inherit the characteristics of another;
+* :newTerm:`inheritance`, which enables one class to inherit the characteristics of another;
-* *destructors*, which enable an instance of a class to tidy up after itself; and
+* :newTerm:`destructors`, which enable an instance of a class to tidy up after itself; and
-* *type casting*, which enables you to check and interpret the type of a class instance at runtime
+* :newTerm:`type casting`, which enables you to check and interpret the type of a class instance at runtime

 All of these capabilities are described in more detail below.